Vairoleto/bkpMikrotik/README.md

 # TODO

-make a dockercompose so that we can bring up a dnsmasq container, obligatory as we use names on the mikrotik destination file.
+make a dockercompose so that we can bring up a dnsmasq container, desired as we could use names on the mikrotik destination file.